On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning: Approach

 \begin{algo} \textit{Iterative Hungarian (IH) Algorithm}.
 It is the same as Algorithm~\ref{CIH}, but in Step 2 we also consider the solutions for four \textit{natural} initializations: $X_{0} = X W_{0}$, $X_{0} = X V_{X} W_{0}$, $X_{0} = X W_{0} V_{Y}^{\top} $, $X_{0} = X V_{X} W_{0} V_{Y}^{\top} $, also considering the cloud $-X$ for the four different initializations. \end{algo}

-\paragraph{Supervised translation.} We also consider the task of supervised word-to-word translation.
+\paragraph{Supervised translation.} Although the scope of this paper is the unsupervised cross-lingual alignment of embeddings, we also decided to run some experiments that involve minimal supervision.
 There are different ways of doing this, but the procedure that converges the fastest is to fix $n$ pairs of words when calculating the Hungarian map, where typically $n \ll N$.
 We also consider similar approaches, e.g.,~deciding how to update Algorithm~\ref{IH}, taking into account the accuracy of the maps on a small subset of the data.
 Choosing among these methods could be motivated by how trustworthy the initial dictionary is.
 By \emph{trustworthy} here we mean how many of the corresponding cloud points are correctly matched.

 We use a fast implementation of the Hungarian algorithm\footnote{\url{http://github.com/cheind/py-lapsolver}} for dense matrices based on shortest path augmentation \citep{10.1145/321694.321699}.
-Relaxations of the original problem can achieve higher speed ups. \citet{cuturi2013sinkhorn} showed how smoothing the classical optimal transport problem with an entropic regularization term results in a problem that can be solved using the Sinkhorn-Knopp's matrix scaling algorithm~\cite{sinkhorn1967} at a speed that is several orders of magnitude faster than that of transportation solvers.
+Relaxations of the original problem can achieve higher speed ups. \citet{cuturi2013sinkhorn} showed how smoothing the classical optimal transport problem with an entropic regularization term results in a problem that can be solved using the Sinkhorn-Knopp's matrix scaling algorithm~\cite{sinkhorn1967} at a speed that is orders of magnitude faster than that of transportation solvers.